FreeJ99/DQN-agent-for-deep-reinforcement-learning/README.md

 # DQN-agent-for-deep-reinforcement-learning
-  This is my high school final year project
+  This is my high school final year project.
+  I cover the theoretical basics for reinforcement learning, implementation the DQN agent and test it on Atari games.